 In ‘Cloud Is’ – Part Two we’ll explore further how IT organizations can increase trust and deliver business outcomes for the LoB using the Cloud Operating Model.

-Based in Palo Alto, Robin Querin is a passionate thought-leader with a depth of experience in cloud, service provider and startup organizations.
-As the Global Lead for VMware’s Cloud Management Technologists practice, Robin is a regular speaker at VMware events on technology trends, cloud operations, IT transformation and DevOps.
-He and his team work with executives and technical leaders in VMware’s key accounts and partners, co-developing multi-cloud strategy and initiatives.
+Robin Querin is a passionate thought-leader with in-depth experience in cloud, service provider and startup organizations.
+As Global Lead for VMware’s Cloud Management Technologists practice, he works with executives and technical leaders in VMware’s key accounts to co-develop multi-cloud strategies and initiatives.
 Before VMware, and prior to his work as a CTO, Robin was a Senior Architect and Advisor to Fortune 500 companies in San Francisco, New York, Minneapolis, Toronto and Montreal.